+Our motto is “Always in pursuit of adventure.”
 Every boy craves adventure.
 To explore uncharted territory, to test our limits–it’s what we’re made for.
 The Dangerous Camp for Boys provides Middle Schoolers the opportunity to learn new skills and develop their potential to shape the world around them through daily adventures.
-Have a son in 1st-3rd grades?
-Consider the Jr. Dangerous Camp for Boys.

 The Dangerous Camp for Boys was developed from “The Dangerous Book for Boys”, an international best-selling primer on the skills that every boy should know.
 After your son experiences The Dangerous Camp, he will have learned a battery of skills that he will use into adulthood.
 Skills include: